Spaying and Neutering Health Benefits for Your Pet

-Female dogs and cats that are spayed at a young age have a greatly decreased risk of mammary (breast) cancer.
+Female dogs and cats spayed at a young age have a greatly decreased risk of mammary (breast) cancer.
 Approximately 50% of mammary tumors in dogs are cancerous; in cats, the number is closer to 90%.
 Unfortunately, mammary tumors are common in older female intact dogs and cats.
-Spaying your cat or dog at a young age will greatly reduce this risk, and it is recommended that your pet is spayed before her first heat cycle, in order to minimize her chances of developing cancer.
+Spaying your cat or dog at a young age will greatly reduce this risk, and it is recommended that your pet is spayed before her first heat cycle to minimize the chances of developing cancer.

 Health Benefits of Spaying and Neutering Your Pet

 As you can see, there are numerous advantages to spaying and neutering your pets, especially at a young age.
 To learn more about these benefits and to schedule an examination to evaluate your dog or cat for surgery, please call to speak to one of our Doctors at our Veterinary Hospital.
-Spaying and neutering your pet can help them leave longer, happier, healthier lives.
+Spaying and neutering your pet can help them live longer, happier, healthier lives.

 Jeffrey Stupine VMD